 - Minimize impacts to private property and the environment.

 - Improve visual character of corridor.

-After several public input meetings and evaluation of the three proposed plan alternatives, the selected project plan includes two roundabouts (intersection of Massillon Road/SR619 and intersection of Stein and Massillon Road) and a signalized intersection at Raber and Massillon Road.
-See proposed plan.
+After several public input meetings and evaluation of the three proposed plan alternatives, the selected project plan includes three roundabouts (intersections of Massillon Road/SR619, Stein/Massillon Road, and Raber/Massillon Road).

 Project Cost Estimates